openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

-# Installing OpenAPS on your rig
+# Installing OpenAPS on your rig with an already-flashed-Edison

 ### Prep Steps
 PC users: [follow these instructions to get PUTTY and plug in your rig](windows-putty-prep.md).
 Then, follow the rest of the instructions below.